 The experimental use of laboratory animals plays an essential role in University research and education efforts.
 The University recognizes and accepts its legal and ethical obligations for the humane treatment of animals used in its classrooms and laboratories.
 To meet these obligations, the University has established an Institutional Animal Care and Use Committee (IACUC).
-The IACUC, appointed by the Director of Research, is recognized as the principal point of communication about laboratory animal and use issues for the University.
+The IACUC, appointed by the Institutional Official, is recognized as the principal point of communication about laboratory animal and use issues for the University.

 The use of animals is essential to the teaching and research missions of UNC Charlotte and the University is committed to their judicious and humane use.
 Significant benefits to the health and welfare of both animals and humans have resulted from animal use in research, and continued use is crucial to future advancements.
 Moreover, without the use of animals, adequate instruction of students in the life sciences would be impossible.
 However, those who use animals are morally and legally obligated to care for them properly and use them humanely.
 In support of this obligation, the University has sought and obtained full accreditation of its Animal Care and Use Program from the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALACi).
 The University is committed to maintaining that accreditation, and each faculty member, staff member, or student involved in the use of animals is responsible for protecting their welfare and for knowing, understanding, and complying with applicable laws.